RenatoGeh/gospn/README.md

                 at most.
 If concurrents <= 0, then concurrents = nCPU, where nCPU is the number of CPUs the running machine has available.
-By default, concurrents = -1.
+By default, concurrents = -1. dataset     - name of the dataset to be parsed or compiled.
+Setting -mode=data will compile data.
+Ommitting -mode or setting -mode to something different than data will either run completion or classification. width       - width of the images to be classified or completed. height      - height of the images to be classified or completed. max         - maximum pixel value the images can take. mode        - whether to convert a directory structure into a data file (data), run an image completion job (cmpl) or a classification job (class).
 ```

+Running `go run main.go -help` shows the help page.

 #### For step 3 to run a classification job: